keygen-sh/air-gapped-activation-example/README.md

 1. The client will cryptographically verify the file using Ed25519.
 1. The client will decrypt the file using AES-256-GCM.

-**This example application is not 100% production-ready and only serves as an example implementation**
+**This example application is not 100% production-ready and only serves as an example implementation.**

 ## Running the example